-Certain information required by Item 401 of Regulation S-K will be included under the caption "Proposal 1 - Election of Directors" and "Executive Compensation" in the 2018 Proxy Statement, and that information is incorporated by reference herein.
-The information required by Item 405 of Regulation S-K will be included under the caption "Corporate Governance - Section 16(a) Beneficial Ownership Reporting Compliance" in the 2018 Proxy Statement, and that information is incorporated by reference herein.
+Certain information required by Item 401 of Regulation S-K will be included under the caption "Proposal 1 - Election of Directors" and "Executive Compensation" in the 2020 Proxy Statement, and that information is incorporated by reference herein.
+The information required by Item 405 of Regulation S-K will be included under the caption "Corporate Governance - Delinquent Section 16(a) Reports" in the 2020 Proxy Statement, and that information is incorporated by reference herein.

-The information required by Item 407(c)(3) of Regulation S-K will be included under the caption "Corporate Governance - Director Selection Procedures," and the information required under Items 407(d)(4) and (d)(5) of Regulation S-K will be included under the caption "Corporate Governance - Committees of the Board of Directors - Audit Committee" in the 2018 Proxy Statement, and that information is incorporated by reference herein.
+The information required by Item 407(c)(3) of Regulation S-K will be included under the caption "Corporate Governance - Director Selection Procedures," and the information required under Items 407(d)(4) and (d)(5) of Regulation S-K will be included under the caption "Corporate Governance - Committees of the Board of Directors - Audit Committee" in the 2020 Proxy Statement, and that information is incorporated by reference herein.

-We have adopted a Code of Conduct that applies to our key officers.
+We have adopted a Code of Business Conduct and Ethics that applies to all our employees.
 This code of conduct is available on our website at www.crystal-clean.com.
-Amendments to, or waivers from, the Code of Conduct applicable to these senior executives will be posted on our website and provided to you without charge upon written request to Heritage-Crystal Clean, Inc., Attention: Corporate Secretary, 2175 Point Boulevard, Suite 375, Elgin, Illinois, 60123.
+Amendments to, or waivers from, the Code of Conduct is posted on our website and provided to you without charge upon written request to Heritage-Crystal Clean, Inc., Attention: Chief Financial Officer, 2175 Point Boulevard, Suite 375, Elgin, Illinois, 60123.